SWC-OSG-Workshop/general/novice/DHTC/03-HTCondor-Submitting.md

 We will get the relevant example files using the *tutorial* command.
 Run the quickstart tutorial:

 ~~~
-$ tutorial quickstart //creates a directory "tutorial-quickstart".
+$ tutorial quickstart #creates a directory "tutorial-quickstart".
-$ cd ~/tutorial-quickstart //relevant script and input files are inside this directory
+$ cd ~/tutorial-quickstart #relevant script and input files are inside this directory
 ~~~

 There are two script files we need to pay attention.
 One is the job execution file written in